In June 2021 the new 10 year Mental Health Strategy for Northern Ireland was published.

 It is very encouraging that this ambitious plan aims to get people affected by eating disorders the treatment they need as quickly as possible.
 There are also plans to ensure that the health and social care workforce supporting patients with an eating disorder have the right skills to do so, across community mental health teams, intensive day treatment facilities and medical and mental health wards.

 However, this will only happen if the Mental Health Strategy, including the relevant sections on eating disorders secures the full amount of funding from the Northern Ireland Executive.
+The next health budget will shape services in Northern Ireland for the next three years.

 It is very promising that health has been identified as a top priority, but this is yet to be firmly decided.